LUMC/HAMLET/README.md

 After installation of all the required tools, you will need to fill in the required settings and configurations in several YAML files.

-For the runtime settings, use the provided `config-base.yml` file as template and fill in the required values as instructed.
-Fill also your sample names and paths to their input files as instructed in the same YAML file.
+For the runtime settings, use the provided `test/data/config/test-hamlet-frankenstein.config` file as template and update the values as required.
 Let's call this file `config.yml`.

 If running in a cluster, you may also want to define the resource configurations in another YAML file.
 Read more about this type of configuration on the official [Snakemake